Before you start reading this post, I want to address the elephant in the room: People hate popups.

 While some visitors can close your popup through the escape key or by clicking outside the box, it ruins the user experience for many.

-As this is one of our pet peeves at Drip, we don’t allow our users to publish popups without a close button.
+As this is one of our pet peeves at Drip, we don’t allow our users to publish onsite campaigns without a close button.
 Here’s an example of how one of our customers, RushOrderTees, uses a visible close button in its popup:

 It’s a small but important point many marketers ignore in their popups.
 Remember, if visitors can’t close your popups, they’ll likely close down your website.